By:

 What’s notable is that, unlike investment visas and digital nomad visas, it’s probably safe to say skilled worker visa programs aren’t going anywhere.
 These programs are a win-win: the host country gets much-needed talent, while the applicant gets residency and the financial and social benefits of living and working there.

-In this article, we highlight two countries with excellent skilled worker visa programs: Canada and Australia.
+In this article, we highlight four countries with excellent skilled worker visa programs: Canada, Australia, United Kingdom, and Singapore.
 See which destination and visa program suits you best.

 Canada: Express Entry (Skilled Worker Visa)